Artists. Performers. Teachers.

 Jacob Lassetter, DMA

-Professor and Associate Chair for Recruiting and Events Management, Director of Opera Studio
+Professor of Music, Associate Chair for Recruiting and Events Management, Director of Vocal Studies and Opera Studio

 Voice

-With his powerful voice and commanding stage presence, baritone Dr. Jacob Lassetter enjoys an exciting and vibrant career on both the operatic and concert stage.
-Critics have praised his dignified characterizations, his soaring high range, and his deep, rich tone quality.
+With his powerful voice and commanding stage presence, baritone Jacob Lassetter enjoys an exciting and vibrant career on both the operatic and concert stage.
+Critics have praised his dignified characterizations, his soaring high range and his deep, rich tone quality.
 His voice students frequently attend prestigious graduate schools such as the University of Cincinnati College-Conservatory of Music, the Manhattan School of Music, the University of Michigan, the University of North Texas, Boston University and the University of Minnesota.
-His students have become apprentice artists at Opera Theatre of Saint Louis, Sarasota Opera, Des Moines Metro Opera, and the Bach Society of Saint Louis, have sung small roles and chorus at Cincinnati Opera, Union Avenue Opera, Winter Opera St. Louis, and Mill City Opera, and have sung in various theatre productions on Broadway, in national tours and at regional theatres.
+His students have become apprentice artists at Santa Fe Opera, Opera Theatre of Saint Louis, Sarasota Opera, Des Moines Metro Opera and the Bach Society of Saint Louis, have sung small roles and chorus at Cincinnati Opera, Union Avenue Opera, Winter Opera Saint Louis and Mill City Opera, and have sung in various theatre productions on Broadway, in national tours and at regional theatres.

-Lassetter holds a Bachelor of Music degree, magna cum laude, from Louisiana State University, the Master of Music degree from The University of North Texas and the Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music.
-He has served on the faculties of Luther College, the University of Cincinnati College-Conservatory of Music, The University of North Texas, Lutheran Summer Music, Union Avenue Opera’s Crescendo program, and the Bassi Brugnatelli International Conducting and Singing Symposium.
-He currently serves as Professor of Voice, Director of Opera Studio, and Associate Chair for the Department of Music at Webster University in St. Louis, Missouri.
+Lassetter holds a Bachelor of Music, magna cum laude, from Louisiana State University, the Master of Music from The University of North Texas and the Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music.
+He has served on the faculties of Luther College, the University of Cincinnati College-Conservatory of Music, The University of North Texas, Lutheran Summer Music, Union Avenue Opera’s Crescendo program and the Bassi Brugnatelli International Conducting and Singing Symposium.
+He currently serves as professor of Voice, director of Vocal Studies and Opera Studio, and associate chair for the Department of Music at Webster University in St. Louis, Missouri.

 Trent Patterson, DMA